 owner / director

 Josie Moss was born and raised in the small town of Troy, IL where she started her heightened dance training at age 9 under the direction of Jane Mannion.
 After graduation, her dance training took her to Chapman University where she graduated with a BFA in Dance Performance in 2017.
-Josie has trained in a variety of styles such as hip-hop, contemporary, jazz, tap, modern, ballroom, ballet and trained under prestigious choreographers such as Billy Larson, Destini Rodgers, Nick Watkins and many more.
+Josie has trained in a variety of styles such as hip-hop, contemporary, jazz, tap, modern, ballroom, ballet and trained under prestigious choreographers such as Billy Larson, Will Johnston, Nick Watkins and many more.
 During her Chapman years, Josie has performed in a variety of different shows including the Fall Faculty Concert performing in Will Johnston’s “You”, Chapman Dance Alliance, and the Spring Dance Concert.
 Josie was also the president of Chapman's elite hiphop crew, Team Shaka.
 Josie has choreographed and taught for many studios and dance teams including McKendree University, Triad, Collinsville and Belleville East high school, PAVE School of the Arts, Jane Mannion’s School of Dance, Professional Dance Center, just to name a few.
-Josie is the current head dance team coach for Triad High School for 3 years.
+Josie was the head dance team coach for Triad High School for 3 years.
 Josie has also traveled with Hall of Fame Dance Challenge.
 Josie and her husband Cole opened their studio, Dance Network, in 2020.
 They are excited to provide opportunities for students for years to come.